oddbird/oddleventy/content/work/sass-core.md

       learned the ropes of programming language
       design and development,
       and made substantial improvements to the product.
-      We’d love to work with them again!
+      We'd love to work with them again!
     <<: *natalie
 tags:
   - Technology Sector